 Sorry about the use of the word sh*t lately.
-I felt like if I spelled it another way, it would be less offensive.
+I thought if I spelled it differently it would be less offensive.

 February is being really FEBRUARY.
 All I really want to write about are posts tater tot in nature or just re-blog old content.

-Here are a few random thoughts to get you to Friday’s re-blog and next Monday’s tater tot post.
+Here are some random thoughts to tide you over until Friday’s re-blog and next Monday’s tater tot post.

-We finished Schitt’s Creek a few weeks ago, and now my husband, Ellie, and I feel empty inside.
+We finished Schitt’s Creek a few weeks ago, and now my husband, Ellie, and I are left feeling empty inside.

-That sentence up there is one I never thought I would write.
+That last sentence is one I never thought I’d write.

-To be clear, Ellie has just been enjoying saying the word Schitt in our presence freely.
+To be clear, Ellie has simply enjoyed freely using the word Schitt in our presence.

 It sneaks up on you!